udacity/FCND-Controls-Crazyflie/README.md

  > If the crazyflie could respond immediately to commands and instantaneously change its velocity vector, then yes, this would be possible, but alas, in the real world, we have delays, it takes some time to change velocity (and attitude), which results in needing to tune our controller.
 Different drones will be able to react at different rates, allowing for much more aggressive control on some drones versus others.

-Do you think you could approach the target position faster than 0.25 m/s when 5 meters out?
+Do you think you could approach the target position faster than 0.25 m/s when 0.5 meters out?

 These are the questions that you should be asking yourself as you choose an initial set of gains to work with for your controller.
-You always want to err on the side of caution and go with the option that gives you room to increase your gain to get better performance rather than have to decrease your gain.
+You shoudl err on the side of caution and go with the option that gives you room to increase your gain to get better performance rather than have to decrease your gain.

-So to build some of our intuition, we can see that setting the max speed value allows us to have very aggressive control without the proportional speed increase when `pos_error >> 0`.
+As a last part to build some of our intution, we can see that setting the max speed value allows us to have very aggressive control without the proportional, potentially impossibly high, speed increase when `pos_error >> 0`.

 ## Inner Loop Controller ##